soradocs/soradocs/README.md

 # 💫 About Me:
-Currently pursuing bachelors in Information Systems ( Artificial Intelligence )
+Currently pursuing Bachelor's of Information Systems in Artificial Intelligence ( AI )

 ## 🌐 Socials: